sandrahoang686/random-recipes-blog/README.md

 ## TODOS
 * Unit test `posts.js` with Jest
 * Make certain areas more accessible like clickable divs can be buttons instead
-* Convert to use TypeScript
+* Convert to use TypeScript to apply strict types